MobilityDB/MobilityDB/README.md

 MobilityDB
 ==========
-An Open Source Geospatial Trajectory Data Management & Analysis Platform
+An open source geospatial trajectory data management & analysis platform

 <img src="doc/images/mobilitydb-logo.svg" width="200" alt="MobilityDB Logo" />

 MobilityDB is a database management system for moving object geospatial trajectories, such as GPS traces.
-It adds support for temporal and spatio-temporal objects to the [PostgreSQL](https://www.postgresql.org/) object-relational database and its spatial extension [PostGIS](http://postgis.net/).
+It adds support for temporal and spatio-temporal objects to the [PostgreSQL](https://www.postgresql.org/) database and its spatial extension [PostGIS](http://postgis.net/).

 MobilityDB is developed by the Computer & Decision Engineering Department of the [Université Libre de Bruxelles](https://www.ulb.be/) (ULB) under the direction of [Prof. Esteban Zimányi](http://cs.ulb.ac.be/members/esteban/).
 ULB is an OGC Associate Member and member of the OGC Moving Feature Standard Working Group ([MF-SWG](https://www.ogc.org/projects/groups/movfeatswg)).